-The problem we solve for B2B technology companies: Given in the more disruptive the innovation, the more complex the adoption, how do you rapidly accelerate market adoption by consistently driving top-down customer acquisition?
+The problem we solve for B2B technology companies: Given that the more disruptive the innovation, the more complex the adoption; how do you rapidly accelerate market adoption by consistently driving top-down customer acquisition?
 The key to success is understanding what problem your strategic buyer is really trying to solve.

 You probably have an complex market adoption problem if you are asking the buyer to change behavior, but not defining what business problem(s) you solve.
 The problem is further compounded if your solution is a high value, high risk, complex purchase with multiple stakeholders involved in the decision.
 Is your adoption really about evangelizing your product in the market or helping buyers build consensus, change business processes, and leverage the right technology to solve a complex problem?
 Do you need a different approach to drive explosive market adoption?

 It is about a “new approach to solving a problem” for your buyers’ organizations that require a pretty substantive change in operational behavior to derive the value of your technology.
 You need ability to reach them earlier in the buying process around the problem to build consensus within buyer organizations on your technology’s approach to the problem and the associated applications within their business to get their attention before you can win on your technology differentiation.